capralifecycle/liflig-cdk-deployer/README.md

-JSON-serialized value including a reference to an already synthesized CDK Cloud Assembly stored on S3, stack names for the different stages and mapping for variables to stack parameters.
+JSON-serialized value including a reference to an already synthesized CDK Cloud Assembly stored on S3, stack names for the different environments and mapping for variables to stack parameters.

 Example: